ZupIT/charlescd/ui/README.md

 ### **On terminal**

-Run the following commands in the **root folder** to get all dependencies installed in UI and to start the server:
+Run the following commands in the **root folder** to get all dependencies installed in the UI and to start the server:

 ```
 npm install